New Buckenham Common

-New Buckenham Common is a common of which 20.9 ha is a biological Site of Special Scientific Interest, located in New Buckenham, Norfolk.
+New Buckenham Common is a common of which 20.9 ha is a biological Site of Special Scientific Interest, located in New Buckenham, Norfolk, England.
 It is managed by the Norfolk Wildlife Trust.

 The Common is about 100 acres and is divided roughly in half by 'The Turnpike' B1113 road to Norwich.
 A stream also crosses the Common.
 It is said to have remained largely unchanged for 800 years, and was the subject of a dispute when in 1597 the neighboring parish of Carleton Rode claimed part of the common which led to a map which records the settlement.

 The land belongs to and is managed by the Norfolk Wildlife Trust.
-Much of the North Side is a Site of Special Scientific Interest (SSSI) with rare plants including Green Winged Orchids.
+Much of the north side is a Site of Special Scientific Interest (SSSI) with rare plants including green-winged orchids.
 There are also clay pits where marl has been historically dug for building.